apache/jena-site/source/about_jena/security-advisories.md

 # CVEs in Jena Dependencies

-The following advisories are CVE's in Jena's dependencies that may affect users of Jena, as with Jena specific CVEs our standard [Security Issue Policy](#security-issue-policy) applies and any necessary dependency updates, dependency API and/or configuration changes have been adopted and released as soon as appropriate.
+The following advisories are CVEs in Jena's dependencies that may affect users of Jena, as with Jena specific CVEs our standard [Security Issue Policy](#security-issue-policy) applies and any necessary dependency updates, dependency API and/or configuration changes have been adopted and released as soon as appropriate.